wyager/metastrip/README.md

 ## Limitations

 Right now, metastrip always decodes and re-encodes the image.
 This means that if you only want to strip metadata (and not randomize pixel values), metastrip is doing a lot of extra work (the slowest part by far is re-encoding the image) and also introducing a bit of extra error in lossy formats like jpg.
 Perhaps at some point `--dont-randomize` will avoid actually decoding and re-encoding the image data.
+This is complicated by a number of factors like color profiles, which require preserving some metadata to retain the image appearance.

 ## Security